webaccess/crmplatform-docs/source/includes/_states.md

 2
 ```

-This endpoint returns count of all states or specific states as per the URL parameters.
+### Description

+This method returns total number of data items present in state table by default or number of states matching criteria based on the filters passed to the method.

 ### HTTP Request